ZEDXION Price Hits $1.00 on Exchanges (USDZ)

-ZEDXION (USDZ) traded 0.1% higher against the dollar during the 1 day period ending at 20:00 PM Eastern on June 12th.
-One ZEDXION token can currently be bought for about $1.00 or 0.00001466 BTC on cryptocurrency exchanges.
-In the last seven days, ZEDXION has traded up 0.1% against the dollar.
-ZEDXION has a market capitalization of $754.54 million and approximately $1.11 million worth of ZEDXION was traded on exchanges in the last day.
+ZEDXION (USDZ) traded down 0% against the dollar during the 24-hour period ending at 19:00 PM E.T. on June 19th.
+One ZEDXION token can currently be bought for $1.00 or 0.00001539 BTC on major exchanges.
+In the last seven days, ZEDXION has traded 0.1% lower against the dollar.
+ZEDXION has a market cap of $754.01 million and approximately $744,922.98 worth of ZEDXION was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.